lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 ## Description

 This repository contains my solution for the final assignment of the [Evermos Backend Developer Virtual Internship Program](https://www.rakamin.com/virtual-internship-experience/back-end-developer-evermos).

 ### Task Conditions

-Conditions required from the assignor to complete the task:
+The conditions that are required from the assignor to complete the task.
+These conditions are:
 1. Having a routing table complying with the following postman collection.
 [See the collection](https://www.rakamin.com/virtual-internship-experience/back-end-developer-evermos)
 2. Can have more APIs than the ones listed above but not less.
 3. The "email" dan "no telepon" columns of the User table must be unique.